makerdao/mips/MIP0/mip0.md

 -   Maintain and manage mips.makerdao.com.
 -   Provide feedback and have discussions in the MIP section of forum.makerdao.com (ex: helping vet proposal ideas).
 -   MIPs processing.
+-   Management and organization of MIP and Subproposal Preambles.
 -   Onboard and vet new MIP Editors.
 -   Enforcing the proper MIPs process with responsibilities such as:
     -   Confirm that the title accurately describes the content of the proposal.